polyfen/polycookiesapp/README.md

 ### 9. Save the consent acceptance with a cookie

-Create a new custom HTML tag named "Save Consent 1st party Cookie" with the following content.
+Create a new custom HTML tag named "Save Consent 1st party Cookie" with the code included in the **cookies-consent.js** file.

 Make sure you check the box with the label "Support document.write".